 Assistantships will not be automatically renewed beyond the period of appointment.
-On an annual basis, applications for renewal must be filed before the last day of advance registration for the semester in which a renewal is desired.
-The criteria and priorities for renewal will be the same as for new appointments (see Section 4.5.2 above).
+The criteria and priorities for renewal will be the same as those for new appointments (see Section 4.5.2 above), with the addition of satisfactory performance in their assigned duties.
 Efforts will be made to continue to support students whose service and academic records have been satisfactory.
 HOWEVER, RENEWAL OF ANASSISTANTSHIP CANNOT BE GUARANTEED BEYOND THE INITIAL PERIOD FOR WHICH IT WAS GRANTED.